RobKenis/rob-kenis-dot-dev/docs/platformcon-2025/0-modern-dev-environments.md

 systems and the development sandbox.
 The AI agent is more restricted on the actions it can do and the resources it can reach. _WHY IS THIS TALK ABOUT AI AGENTS?_ This talk was brough to you by [AI Agents](https://coder.com/solutions/ai-coding-agents).

+## Use cases for Coder

+_I would like if you would actually show something instead of trying to sell me AI agents, but whatever._
+Coder has a [Terraform Provider](https://registry.terraform.io/providers/coder/coder/latest/docs) which seems pretty nice to manage Coder Environments, with or without agents.